-The job of the Secretary comes with responsibilities that can sometimes seem daunting, but once you get to the brass tacks, the role is quite rewarding and engaging.
+Society Secretary duties come with responsibilities that can sometimes seem daunting, but once you get to the brass tacks, the role is quite rewarding and engaging.

-The Secretary is required to maintain immaculately the accounts, records and registers of the society, including the Cash Book, Ledgers, Sinking Fund/Investment Register, Audit Register, Nomination Register and The Minutes Book.
+The role of a Secretary of housing societies is to maintain immaculately the accounts, records and registers of the society, including the Cash Book, Ledgers, Sinking Fund/Investment Register, Audit Register, Nomination Register and The Minutes Book.

 Additionally, he is in charge of membership files, plans of construction, bank account statements, society statement of accounts, annual reports, election documents, vouchers for expenses, member applications/complaints, among others.

 - The Secretary is responsible for organizing meetings and recording the minutes.

 - He must liaise between the Chair and members with respect to the meeting agendas, check the quorum and ensure that the items on the agenda are carried out completely.

 - He must issue share certificates to the members on time, deal with resignations, expulsions, and cessations of memberships.